daytonhaney/Processing/README.md

 - 👋 Hi, I’m @jpnamausa
 - 👀 I’m interested in ...
-Iaas SaaS Python Powershell Automation Security
+Iaas SaaS Cloud + all night coding sessions
-- 🌱 I’m currently learning ...Networking from scratch (C ),Python,JavaScript,Microsoft Server 2016,
+- 🌱 I’m currently learning ...Networking from scratch (C ),JavaScript,Microsoft Server 2016
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Slack @jasonP